 Should you?
 I have a lot of close male friends and this question has come up – albeit in different forms and with different levels of urgency and curiosity – with most of them at some stage.
 I have never risked any of those friendships by acting on that because I could never see a future that was better than the existing friendship.
 It might have been great temporarily, but I don’t think there was enough there with any of them for it to be great long-term or even to be a substantial relationship.
 Not everyone with whom you have chemistry will make a good partner for you.
 I would be wary about endangering a friendship for anything less than that, even if you’re not looking for a long-term relationship.
 No one can be certain about anything before they do it, but I think at least feeling resolute about it is a pre-requisite.
 It’s difficult (though not impossible) to rebuild a friendship after taking it further and then splitting up, especially if the decision to break up isn’t mutual.
 Using myself as an example, by the time my partner and I got together, I had no doubts about the feelings we shared for each other.
 Acting on them felt completely natural and right.

 I will say that I was 23 when we started going out, had been around the block a few times and knew the difference between what I was feeling and a close friendship with chemistry but not passion.
 It’s normal to be attracted to a close friend of whatever gender you find attractive.
 You might be very intimate and confidential.
 Things between you might also be quite tactile and flirty.
 Those things can be parts of a great friendship and don’t mean the friendship would make a good relationship.
 Often, if that’s going to happen, it will already be in the process of happening without the need to analyse whether the friendship is “more”.
-Even my partner, who used to be chronically shy, found ways to articulate and pursue what we both knew was going on (although the less mature someone is, the harder this is – I’m not sure of yours/your friend’s ages, etc).posted about 4 years ago
+Even my partner, who used to be chronically shy, found ways to articulate and pursue what we both knew was going on (although the less mature someone is, the harder this is – I’m not sure of yours/your friend’s ages, etc).posted over 4 years ago

 I met my husband when we were 16 and were best friends, I mean really best friends. we went to concerts all the time together. talked on the phone all the time. knew how to make the other one laugh. had tons of inside jokes. we were both so crazy and lovers of music (and still are).